temach/reports/FIA-Lab-1-PXE-Booting.md

 source: https://www.yourcomputer.in/guid-partition-table/

+In reality the disk controller keeps additional information on disk for each sector called the sector header (source: https://en.wikipedia.org/wiki/Disk_sector) which includes sync bytes, address identification, flaw flag and error detection and correction information aka ECC.
+So each sector has a header and 512 bytes of user data, thus a 1 terabyte disk will only have around 87% for user data i.e. 1953525168 sectors instead of theoretical 2147483648.

 Each GPT partition entry takes up 128 bytes.
 In my disk I only have 4 partitions.
 Therefore to dump protective MBR (which is in the first 512 bytes of the GPT disk) and GPT structured to a file only the first `(128 * 4) + 1024 = 1536` bytes of the disk need to be read.
 This is 3 sectors of 512 bytes each.
 source: https://askubuntu.com/questions/57908/how-can-i-quickly-copy-a-gpt-partition-scheme-from-one-hard-drive-to-another